saeedezzati/superpower-chatgpt/README.md

 ## FAQ

-Read our [FAQ document](https://ezi.notion.site/Superpower-ChatGPT-FAQ-9d43a8a1c31745c893a4080029d2eb24) for more information about Superpower for ChatGPT
+Read our [FAQ document](https://ezi.notion.site/Superpower-ChatGPT-FAQ-9d43a8a1c31745c893a4080029d2eb24) for more information about Superpower ChatGPT

 ## Feature Requests, Bugs, and Support